screwdriver-cd/guide/docs/user-guide/configuration/build-cache.md

         image: node:6
         steps:
             - ls-tmp: ls /tmp
-            - echo: echo hi > /tmp/testblah
+            - echo: echo hi > /tmp/test
         requires: [~commit, ~pr]
 ```

-In the above example, we cache the `node_modules` folder under the event scope in the `setnpmcache` build so that the downstream `usenpmcache` build within the same event can save time on `npm install`.
-Similarly, the pipeline-scoped `.gradle` cache can be access under all other builds in the pipeline to save time on `gradle install`.
-The `usejobcache` cache is available for use by the same `usejobcache` builds in subsequent events in the pipeline.
+In the above example, the pipeline-scoped `.gradle` cache can be accessed under all builds in the pipeline to save time on `gradle install`.
+For event-scoped cache, we cache the `node_modules` folder under the event scope in the `setnpmcache` build so that the downstream `usenpmcache` build can save time on `npm install`.
+For job-scoped cache, we cache `/tmp/test` file so that it is available for any subsequent builds of the same job.

 ## Notes

-- To run the backend store service, please ensure it has enough available memory.
-- For cache cleanup, we use AWS S3 [Lifecycle Management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).
-If your store service is not configured to use S3, you might need to add a cleanup mechanism.
 - If your cache is large and the cache bookend runs out of memory, you can set the `screwdriver.cd/ram` annotation to `HIGH` to provide more memory to the build.